NUFFIELD - Key Persons

 - Professorial Fellow / Professor of Sociology and Demography

-I have an eclectic/elastic interest in sociological and demographic questions around family, health & mortality, and social inequality.
-I am interested in how societies differ in who lives with whom, who gets how much of the good and bad stuff in life, and how (un)fortune in life is related to who your family are.
+I work on sociological and demographic questions around family, health & mortality, and social inequality.
+In the most general sense, I am interested in how societies differ in who lives with whom, who gets how much of the good and bad things in life, and how (mis)fortune in life is related to family background.

 Job Titles: